This policy applies to: gastronomicslc.com and slcmenu.com.

 Google Adwords: https://support.google.com/ads/answer/2662922?hl=en

 Disclosure: This website is owned by A Matter Of Taste LLC, and we do try to make a trickle of money from the website.
-We accept site sponsors, paid advertisements, run affiliate links and also work to promote trusted local businesses through our Local Partner program.
+We accept site sponsors, paid advertisements, run affiliate links and also work to promote trusted local businesses.
 For a list of all our parent relationships and timelines, please see our historical partnerships page.

 To be clear, our first and foremost goal is in providing trusted, accurate information on the food and beverage scene in Salt Lake City.
 That said, it takes a lot of time and energy to run the site, and we do try to make a modicum of cash while we’re at it.
 And seriously, we ain’t making enough to buy a Caribbean island here, more like a few cheeseburgers.
 Maybe if we have a good month we can order fries too!